apaganobeleno/webo/README.md

 ```go
 s.AddStatic("/static_dir", "/path_you_want")
 ```

-And Webo will serve that path as static directory.
+And Webo will point that path to the directory specified.

+__Note:__ Ensure your static paths does not colapse with a route path, other wise, route has presedence over the static directory.

 #### CLI
 ##### Init